ophelia895/SocialBookClub/README.md

 # SocialBookClub
-Prog.PeO
+Prog.PeO.
-Problem in ActivitySearcProfile
+Bug in ActivitySearcProfile.
-Problem in AdapterComment
+Bug in AdapterComment.